Nourish - Nutrients to Nourish your Hair from the Inside – Part Two

 Simply put, all B vitamins are known to boost hair and skin health, but here’s a small highlight on a couple that stands out the most:

-Biotin (vitamin B7): biotin helps to regenerate cell growth helping to combat hair loss and brittle hair, whilst simultaneously repairing follicles that have been damaged by over-styling/processing or sun damage.
+Biotin (vitamin B7): biotin helps to regenerate cell growth helping to combat hair loss and brittle hair.
+It does so whilst simultaneously repairing follicles that have been damaged by over-styling/processing or sun damage.
 Symptoms of a deficiency are thinning or loss of hair.
 If you experience hair breakage, slow growth or loss, give a B complex plus a biotin supplement a try.

-Vitamin B12: Since healthy, strong hair relies on a constant supply of blood and oxygen, it’s crucial to maintain optimal levels of B vitamins, especially B12, since they’re essential to the formation of haemoglobin, which brings around the body.
+Vitamin B12: Since healthy, strong hair relies on a constant supply of blood and oxygen, it’s crucial to maintain optimal levels of B vitamins, especially B12.
+That’s because they’re essential to the formation of haemoglobin, which brings oxygen around the body.
 B12 helps with the oxygenation and formation of red blood cells at the base of the hair follicle.

 And here’s a fun fact – prematurely greying hair is often linked to a B12 deficiency.
 If your B vitamins are low, it’s likely that the blood and oxygen supply to your hair is suffering.

-Folate/Folic acid – Folic acid plays an important role in hair growth.
+Folate – Folate plays an important role in hair growth.
 It renews the cells that aid the growth of hair.
-Folic acid deficiency can lead to premature greying and hair loss.
+Folic acid (folate is the natural form) deficiency can lead to premature greying and hair loss.

-Best food sources: you can get B-vitamins from all kinds of food, especially plant-based foods like fruit, vegetables, seaweeds, beans, lentils, nuts, seeds and whole grains.
+You can get B-vitamins from all kinds of food.
+Especially plant-based foods like fruit, vegetables, seaweeds, beans, lentils, nuts, seeds and whole grains.
 The one exception is B12.
 As B12 is only found in animal food sources it is especially important for vegetarians and vegans to supplement this nutrient.

 I just advise one thing – although you can buy B vitamins separately, it’s always best to consume the B vitamins in a complex form, as they all work synergistically together.
 If you take just one, the others can be depleted – not so good!